sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 - To source passive candidates, the Recruiter and Hiring Manager follows best sourcing practices in LinkedIn Recruiter.

-Click [here](how_to_be_a_sourcer_at_sourcegraph.md) to read about sourcing best practices and how a sourcer partners with a Recruiter and Hiring Manager. click [here](https://docs.google.com/document/d/1c2ZI6IfvkK7syuo8aIBSnWpCF8SqAD12TiPSkTKqhp4/edit) for a guide on creating a Recruiting Outreach Campaign.
+Click [here](how_to_be_a_sourcer_at_sourcegraph.md) to read about sourcing best practices and how a sourcer partners with a Recruiter and Hiring Manager.
+Click [here](https://docs.google.com/document/d/1c2ZI6IfvkK7syuo8aIBSnWpCF8SqAD12TiPSkTKqhp4/edit) for a guide on creating a Recruiting Outreach Campaign.

 ## **Outreach best practices**